THE MEANING OF HUMAN-COMPUTER INTERACTION

 psychoanalysis itself.
 This seems to be confirmed by the summary of discussions

-the academic community could profit from contacts with artistic institutions,
+could profit from contacts with artistic institutions, and plays, literature,

-complexity of modern society is to a large extent due to the lack of traditions
+modern society is to a large extent due to the lack of traditions like

-like religion, which in older times acted as an organizing principle.
-The
+religion, which in older times acted as an organizing principle.
+The attempt to

-attempt to install computers to deal with the unorganized, incoherent
+install computers to deal with the unorganized, incoherent complexity of our

-complexity of our society is harmful in two ways.
-It increases the complexity
+society is harmful in two ways.
+It increases the complexity and avoids actual

 And it is not easy to see why a Kantian reduction of the question to